captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

-And you’re right, I am a department suck up -- I got my eye on a much higher pay grade and I’ll choke on brass cock to get there.
+And you’re right, I am a department suck up—I got my eye on a much higher pay grade and I’ll choke on brass cock to get there.

 ---

 Whatever it takes.
-But the thing is, I’m in love with this woman here, I love her Walter --
+But the thing is, I’m in love with this woman here, I love her Walter—

 ---